-The n column in this table includes unweighted sample sizes to identify the number of programs with valid data on each of the constructs.
+The n column in this table includes unweighted sample sizes to identify the number of

-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.
+Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-

+19 pandemic.

 ^aThe Coronavirus Aid, Relief, and Economic Security (CARES) Act included funding for Head Start supplemental summer programs in 2020.
 Programs were required to deliver in-person services to receive this funding.